-The core of the exhibition will comprise panel paintings, complemented by a small but high-quality selection of sculptures, metalwork, illuminated manuscripts and drawings.
-The highlight of the exhibition will be a small group of paintings by Van Eyck and artists from his circle, including the restored ‘The Three Marys at the Tomb’.
+The core of the exhibition comprised panel paintings, complemented by a small but high-quality selection of sculptures, metalwork, illuminated manuscripts and drawings.
+The highlight of the exhibition was a small group of paintings by Van Eyck and artists from his circle, including the restored ‘The Three Marys at the Tomb’.

-In the space next to this large exhibition we have installed a Medieval Lab, where visitors can learn about the technical aspects of medieval painting in an educational presentation.
-In the Medieval Lab visitors can see how medieval artists prepared their panels, how paint was made, what an artist’s workshop looked like and what decorative and household objects were used as models for the paintings.
-The Medieval Lab is fitted out as a scientific laboratory, where visitors can explore by themselves.
+In the space next to this large exhibition a Medieval Lab was installed, where visitors couldn learn about the technical aspects of medieval painting in an educational presentation.
+In the Medieval Lab visitors could see how medieval artists prepared their panels, how paint was made, what an artist’s workshop looked like and what decorative and household objects were used as models for the paintings.
+The Medieval Lab were fitted out as a scientific laboratory, where visitors could explore by themselves.
 Watch the short videos about the construction of a medieval panel painting also on ARTtube.